 Black cohosh is a traditional herbal medicine derived from the foot of a flowering plant, Cimicifuga racemosa.
-Also known as squaw root or black snakeroot it is mainly used to help balance female hormones and can relieve menopausal hot flushes and night sweats, relax menstrual cramps, boost a low libido and improve pre-menstrual syndrome.
-Black cohosh herb is especially helpful in reducing hormone-related mood swings, depression, anxiety and stress.
+Also known as squaw root or black snakeroot it is classed as an adaptogenic herb as it helps women ‘adapt’ to changing hormone levels.
+Black cohosh is used to help balance female hormones and can relieve menopausal hot flushes and night sweats, relax menstrual cramps, boost a low libido and improve premenstrual syndrome (PMS).
+Black cohosh is especially helpful in reducing hormone-related mood swings, depression, anxiety and stress.

 Black cohosh herb benefits

 The dried roots of black cohosh contain a number of oestrogen-like plant hormones (phytoestrogens) of which formononetin is the most active.
 Rather than having an overt oestrogen-like action.
 However, Black cohosh also appears to improve hormone balance through a direct action on the brain.
 It has been shown to lower levels of LH produced by the pituitary gland by as much as 20%.
 This in turn decreases ovarian output of progesterone hormone to normalize oestrogen-progesterone balance.
 It may also reduce flushes by regulating blood vessel dilation.